 A strong foundation isn’t built over a void.

 The fill had large rocks.
-Just left as they are they would make the foundation weak. the spaces would allow water to collect, potentially allowing frost heaving.
-It would also allow future settling when the weight of the building sits over the voids, even small ones.
+Just left as they are they would make the foundation weak.
+The spaces would allow water to collect, potentially allowing frost heaving or erosion under the foundation.
+It would allow settling when the weight of the building sits over the voids, even small ones.

 The rocks could be removed, or they could be packed in tight.
-The fill must be compacted.
 Compacting takes water.
 Water, pressure, and shaking.

 26 Whose voice was the cause of the shaking of the earth; but now he has made an oath, saying, There will be still one more shaking, not only of the earth, but of heaven.
 27 And the words, Still one more, make it clear that there will be a taking away of those things which are shaking, as of things which are made, so that there may be only those things of which no shaking is possible.
 28 If then, we have a kingdom which will never be moved, let us have grace, so that we may give God such worship as is pleasing to him with fear and respect: 29 For our God is an all-burning fire.
 Heb 12:26-29 BBE (emphasis mine)